Axect/NiMusic/README.md

 ## Usage

-First, make `link.csv` file in this directory.
+First, make `link.csv` file in this directory or just use sample link.csv.

 ```sh
 touch link.csv